 This is a prerequisite for all other subsequent art classes.
 Students are offered a strong fundamental knowledge of the elements and principles of art through the use of several two- and three-dimensional media.
-Introductory experiences in drawing, painting, ceramics, sculpture and printmaking equip students to proceed into more advanced art courses.
+Introductory experiences in drawing, painting, ceramics, sculpture and printmaking.
+This class is designed to prepare students for all subsequent and advanced art courses.